annamin0/annamin0.github.io/paper/slinthewild/README.md

-# Images that sound
+# Supervising Sound Localization by In-the-wild Egomotion

-Project site for Images that Sound: Composing Images and Sounds on a Single Canvas
+Project site for Supervising Sound Localization by In-the-wild Egomotion